PublicInMotionGmbH/ui-kit/README.md

 ### Packages

 Each package is available in `packages` directory.
-Simplest structure:
+Typical structure:

 ```
 ├── .npmignore